American Seating: History

 Beginning in 1909 and continuing through the 1930s, American Seating installed the original seats in several iconic sporting venues in the United States.
 This included the first seats in Forbes Field, Comiskey Park, Fenway Park, Wrigley Field, and the original Yankee Stadium.
 By 1926, American Seating produced over half of the theatre, school, church, and lodge furniture in the United States.
 After having offices in New York and Chicago, the company consolidated its offices in Grand Rapids in 1931.
 During World War II, the company's production focused on the war effort.
 This included the production of seats for airplanes and tanks, as well as non-furniture military supplies.
 In 1947, the company began producing seats for city buses.
 In 1958, the company introduced the first molded plastic seats for stadiums, first installed in the Los Angeles Memorial Coliseum.
 Starting in 1960, the company expanded to the health care industry, including hospital beds.
 In 1970, the company began producing seats for railroad rolling stock.
 In 1982, American Seating sold off its classroom furniture business due to lower demand.

 American Seating also operates its Canadian subsidiary, Otaco Seating in Newmarket, Ontario.
 The former Otaco plant in Orillia was closed in 2007.

 American Seating announced on January 3, 2017, that it was selling its division that manufactured chairs for stadiums, arenas and theatres to the Irwin Seating Company.
 The transaction, which was finalized two months later in March, resulted in the layoff of 80 workers and an increased focus on transportation seating.

+Then on May 18, 2023, that it would leave its headquarters and move to a new location in Grand Rapids.

+NFI Group and Gillig announced it will acquire the assets of American Seating on October 18, 2025 under the joint venture of GR Seating, LLC.